FidgetCube/CTF_writeups/misc/ntdsCrack/readme.md

 hashcat -m 1000 -a 0 hash.txt /usr/share/wordlists/rockyou.txt
 ```

-We can see this successfully cracked the passord with the following hash:password
+We can see this successfully cracked the password with the following hash:password

 ```
 d3fb2c532b4ba3358ffc9beefe4a0ad6:q1w2e3r4t5y6
 ```

-So the password is: ## q1w2e3r4t5y6
+So the password is:

+## sandy:q1w2e3r4t5y6

 <p align="center"><img src="_images/4-hashcat.png"></p>

+## Challenge 2:

-Now for question 2 we need to attack the administrator hash
+We need to attack the NT part of the administrator hash
 ```
 Administrator:500:aad3b435b51404eeaad3b435b51404ee:1628488e442316500a176701e0ac3c54:::
 ```

+Write it to a text file

 ```
 echo "1628488e442316500a176701e0ac3c54" > hash2.txt